Olympus E-M5 vs Panasonic GX7

 It is notable that the GX7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the E-M5 does not provide wifi capability.

-Both the E-M5 and the GX7 have been discontinued, but can regularly be found used on eBay.
+Both the E-M5 and the GX7 have been discontinued, but can regularly be found used on ebay.
 The E-M5 was replaced by the Olympus E-M5 II, while the GX7 was followed by the Panasonic GX85.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.
+Further information on the features and operation of the E-M5 and GX7 can be found, respectively, in the Olympus E-M5 Manual (free pdf) or the online Panasonic GX7 Manual.

 So how do things add up?
 Is the Olympus E-M5 better than the Panasonic GX7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.